localleon/kubernetes-workshop-module/kubernetes-modules/04-configmaps-and-secrets/README.md

   kubectl get deployment web-application -o yaml
   ```

-* Fetch the IP address of your LB service again
-  and browse the website `http://<IP_ADDRESS>`
-  or curl the website with `curl http://<IP_ADDRESS>`.
-  * If you already deleted the LB - create a port forward to the pod before
+  * If you have not deleted the service from the previous exercise - create a port forward to the pod before

     ```shell
     kubectl port-forward pods/web-application-<xxxxxxx> 8080:80